What does the call for brotherly love in 1 John 4:7 mean in a fractured world where us/them fences and walls are everywhere?

-For example, nearly two years ago, the Lord brought 15-year-old Francesca into Barbara's and my life.
+For example, while we were living in Florence, Italy, the Lord brought 15-year-old Francesca into Barbara's and my life.

 Francesca's alcoholic father had died a couple of years before, and Francesca's mother found herself unable to cope with the belligerent, strong-willed teenager.
 By the time we met her, Francesca already had a year-old son.

 Our hearts went out to them, and for some time we tried to help in whatever way we could.
 But in the end, Francesca succumbed to the temptation of being a frequent house guest of the "rich Americans."
 She stole a month's salary from us and walked out of our lives, still undoubtedly feeling that nobody really cared.

 We were sorry it ended that way.
 Losing the money was a temporary, though very real, financial problem.
 We were sorry that our love was spurned.
 But what disturbed us most were the scolding reaction we received from a few people.

 Well, you shouldn't have let people like that in your home in the first place!